paciom/Indivison_Theory/Indivison Theory.md

 # Abstract

-This theory aims to bridge the gap between the Theory of Relativity and Quantum Theory by providing an alternative explanation for the nature of the universe.
+This theory proposes a unified framework that seeks to reconcile the principles of the Theory of Relativity and Quantum Mechanics by offering a novel perspective on the cosmos's fundamental nature.

 This theory can explain: